 Beyond these problems, because everything is done manually, a cash-only business is prone to human error, including money count or transaction errors.
 Tracking down and correcting these errors when closing the books at the end of day can be time consuming, particularly with a high volume of transactions.

 Finally, running a cash-only business increases security risks.
 Dispensaries can have upwards of $100,000 on hand at any given moment.
 Sums of cash like this make them a target of theft.
 Certainly, security systems and safes can be installed.
 But this increases overhead costs significantly and may not fully address security concerns during hours of operation, when the well-being of employees is at risk.
 Cryptocurrencies can alleviate the need to carry cash, providing secure payments for dispensaries.

 Crypto offers an easy solution to these pain points.
 As a digital currency, customers do not have to carry a physical sum of money with them.
 Rather, they have a digital wallet they can use to make dispensary purchases.
 This solves any concerns about carrying around large quantities of money.
 Moreover, customers can use their credit card or bank account to purchase crypto, which provides a legal and indirect route to using traditional payment options.
 Allowing customers to pay with crypto means funds are transferred from the customers digital wallet to the dispensary through blockchain technology.
 As a result, dispensaries do not have large quantities of cash on hand, which minimizes the overhead required to address many security concerns, including the need for safes.

-Beyond this, crypto creates a more stream-lined accounting process for dispensaries.
+Beyond this, crypto creates a more stream-lined and secure payment and accounting process for dispensaries.
 Rather than handling and counting cash, they have electronic funds and records to track all of their transactions at the end of day.
 This eliminates human error in cash counts.
 Additionally, it makes bookkeeping easier as every transaction has a digital record.
 Digital records provide transparency in transactions, which is necessary under strict government regulations for cannabis and in case a dispensary is subject to an audit by the IRS.

 In addition to solving pain points associated with cash, crypto payments options have a number of benefits over ACHs.
 Rather than charging fees that start at 3% on top of a pegged transaction fee, the fees for blockchain technology can be 1% or lower.
 Moreover, because crypto operates like cash, there’s no need for customers to connect their banking information to a payment account.
 Instead, customers simply need to transfer the crypto from their digital wallet through encrypted channels for secure transfer of funds.
 Finally, payments are carried out like a cash transaction rather than being processed in batches.
 This removes the processing times and the possibility of fraud: once a customer completes a purchase, the crypto is transferred out of their digital wallet and cannot be recalled.